-As a kid, much to my father’s dismay, the very sound of market lifted my spirits.
-It was because of its association with the pleasant prospects of shopping.
+As a young girl, much to my father’s dismay, the very sound of market lifted my spirits because of its association with the pleasant prospects of shopping.
 The sound of shopping still excites me and the reason remains the same.
 However, now that I have to pay my own bills, I reluctantly learnt to sidetrack myself with a camera.
 My recent trip took me to the markets of Meghalaya.

 Apart from shopping, I discovered, markets have other interesting perks too.
 As it is not always possible to have a local friend or a guide by my side filling me in, I started hitting the markets.
 It helped me understand the local culture better.
 It gave me a fair insight into the locals’ lifestyle: what they eat, wear, celebrate, the cost of living, etc.